 - Instore Merchandiser vs. Stock Clerk: Merchandisers apply visual principles and brand guidelines, not just restocking shelves

-The day-to-day work of an instore merchandiser encompasses a wide range of activities:
+The day-to-day work of an instore merchandiser encompasses a wide range of activities that directly influence how customers interact with products in-store.

 Display Planning and Execution